KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

-## Callout Action Providers
+## Callout Services

-In KeyboardKit, a ``CalloutActionProvider`` can be used to provide dynamic callout actions, which are then presented when a key that has actions defined in the provider is long pressed.
+In KeyboardKit, a ``CalloutService`` can be used to provide callout actions for any key, which are then presented when a key with actions is long pressed.

-KeyboardKit automatically creates an instance of ``Callouts/StandardActionProvider`` and injects it into ``KeyboardInputViewController/services``.
-You can replace it at any time, as described further down, or inject localized providers into it.
+KeyboardKit automatically creates an instance of ``Callouts/StandardService`` and injects it into ``KeyboardInputViewController/services``.
+You can replace it at any time, as described further down, or inject localized services into it.